York University: Labour disruptions

-2008 CUPE 3903 Strike
+2008 CUPE 3903 strike

 A strike beginning on 6 November 2008 concerned a variety of institutional grievances, including job security for contract professors, elimination of the Non-Academic Student Code of Conduct, creation of whistleblower protection, and fund indexation.
 On 20 January 2009, CUPE 3903 defeated a forced ratification vote that would have ended the strike.
 On 24 January, Ontario premier Dalton McGuinty announced a rare Sunday recall of the provincial legislature in order to pass back-to-work legislation mandating an immediate end to the strike.
 On 29 January, the York University Labour Disputes Resolution Act was passed in the provincial parliament on a count of 42–8 ending the long 85-day strike and setting a precedent for future university strikes in Ontario.

-2015 CUPE 3903 Strike
+2015 CUPE 3903 strike

 An additional strike by teaching assistants, contract faculty, and graduate assistants took place throughout March 2015.
-When the strike began, on 2 March, the university cancelled nearly all classes because about 2/3 of York courses were taught by the striking contract faculty at the time.
+When the strike began, on 2 March, the university cancelled nearly all classes because about two-thirds of York courses were taught by the striking contract faculty at the time.
 On 10 March, the contract faculty ratified a new agreement, but the teaching assistants and graduate assistants rejected tentative agreements the bargaining team had reached with the university.
 The teaching assistants and graduate assistants, continued their strike until the end of the month.
 Contract faculty did not go back to work in support of the union and classes remained cancelled.
 The union reached a tentative agreement with the university on 29 March 2015, which was ratified on 31 March 2015, thus putting an immediate end to the 29-day strike.

+Faiz Ahmed, then Chair of CUPE 3903, highlighted the gains in the new agreement: “This agreement represents a near-total win for our members and will make York a leader with respect to equity issues.”

+The agreement included improvements to wages and benefits, indexation of tuition, and a plan for the university to add LGBTQ people to their employment equity policies.